Interview with Steve Ogolla, Election Law Expert

 Ogolla Actually this would a be a clever way of the IEBC helping UHURU to be declared president due to a “suspended” election.

 If the election is suspended in a constituency it means results may be declared based on what has been received in the rest of the country.
-But IEBC must show that there’s actual violence..
-The law says this is a violent disruption of election at polling stations.
-Not violence at homes, villages, or market places far off from polling stations.
+But IEBC must show that there’s actual violence.
+The law says this is a violent disruption of the election at polling stations.
+Not violence in homes, villages, or marketplaces far off from polling stations.
 The Section of the Elections act requires sound judgment, applied judiciously, not based on personal discretion.

 RoGGKenya Meaning in simple words: The IEBC has to go to court to decide it?

 Ogolla Not necessarily.
-IEBC is not allowed to postpone election based on rumours and guesswork or passion and discretion.
+IEBC is not allowed to postpone election based on rumors and guesswork or passion and discretion.